top of page

 President and CEO Report

-President and CEO Craig reviewed his monthly report, which included an overview of meetings he attended over the past month and an update on the Cooperative’s strategic priorities.
+President and CEO Craig reviewed his monthly report, which included an overview of meetings he attended during the past month and an update on the Cooperative’s strategic priorities.
+Craig provided an update on the potential sale of the Cooperative’s two wind farms.
+Discussion followed.

 G&T Reports